moha9119/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. strcmp
 4. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy
 5. Always look up
+6. Expect the best.
+Prepare for the worst.
+Capitalize on what comes